Cardiology Cases NSTEMI

 There’s plenty of evidence to back an interventional approach in these patients, but what about timing?
 In STEMI, time is muscle.
 We rush these patients to the Cath Lab for revascularisation as soon as possible, and minutes matter.
 Is NSTEMI different?
 Herein lies an important and very topical question.
 On the one hand, you would intuitively think that the earlier the revascularisation, the less the opportunity for ongoing necrosis and the better the outcome of the patient is likely to be.
 On the other hand, patients may benefit from a longer period on antiplatelet therapy prior to revascularisation and clinical outcome may be better when the procedure is planned rather than emergent.

-Fortunately we have some good recent evidence to answer the question.
-First, a meta-analysis of 7 trials involving 13,762 patients suggested that early (<24h) rather than late (>24h) coronary intervention does not lead to a lower rate of death or AMI within 30 days and is associated with a higher rate of repeat revascularisation within 30 days, although the rate of bleeding was lower for patients undergoing early revascularisation.
+Fortunately, we have some good recent evidence to answer the question.
+First, a meta-analysis3 of 7 trials involving 13,762 patients suggested that early (<24h) rather than late (>24h) coronary intervention does not lead to a lower rate of death or AMI within 30 days and is associated with a higher rate of repeat revascularisation within 30 days, although the rate of bleeding was lower for patients undergoing early revascularisation.

-Then we had the LIPSIA-NSTEMI trial, which randomised approximately 600 patients with NSTEMI to receive either immediate (<2h) intervention, early invasive therapy on the next day (10-48h after presentation) or a selective invasive strategy (initial medical treatment with angiography when clinically necessary; median time to angiography 67.2h in those who underwent the procedure).
+Then we had the LIPSIA-NSTEMI trial4, which randomised approximately 600 patients with NSTEMI to receive either immediate (<2h) intervention, early invasive therapy on the next day (10-48h after presentation) or a selective invasive strategy (initial medical treatment with angiography when clinically necessary; median time to angiography 67.2h in those who underwent the procedure).
 An immediate invasive strategy did not lead to significant differences in the infarct size (measured by final CK-MB level) or in clinical outcomes (death, AMI, refractory ischaemia, rehospitalisation).

 So, the evidence suggests that there is no rush to get to the Cath Lab for these patients.
 Primary PCI is probably not beneficial.
 That does not mean, however, that we should relax.
 These patients do benefit from coronary intervention so should be loaded with antiplatelets and brought to the attention of the interventional cardiologists.
 ST depression is frequently underestimated, which accounts for its relatively poor prognosis.
 Remember to take it seriously, repeat the ECG frequently to identify dynamic changes and, if ‘ruling in’ NSTEMI is really important, consider early serial troponins if it’s going to affect the clinical care of your patient.